Navaneeravi/Navaneeravi/README.md

 👨‍💻 About Me

-Java Backend Developer with 1.5 years' experience in building scalable web apps using Java, Spring Boot, Microservices & Redis.
+Java Backend Developer with experience in building scalable web apps using Java, Spring Boot, Microservices & Redis.
 Skilled in Agile development, currently contributing to enterprise platforms at T-Machine Software Solutions.

 ________________________________________________________________________________________________________________________________________________________________________________